Abbas123-code/Lane_following_opencv_ROS2/README.md

 # Lane_following_opencv_ROS2

-# 🏎️ ROS2 Line Follower with Obstacle Avoidance
+# 🏎️ ROS2 Line Follower

 This package implements a **line-following robot** using **ROS2**, **OpenCV**, and **LaserScan**.
 The robot follows **yellow and white lane lines** and switches to obstacle avoidance mode if an obstacle is detected.